 So if you want more control over your building too and at least 50% of the building's flats want to take part, read our Buy Your Freehold guide.

-How much will it cost?
+How much will it cost to extend my lease?

 The price depends on several variables, including the flat's value, the lease length and ground rent.
 It also depends on your negotiations.

-Ask other residents in the building how much their lease extensions cost, as this provides a useful guide.
+Ask other residents in the building how much their extensions cost, as this provides a useful guide.

 Other costs to factor in